Free Settler or Felon

 Notes and Links

 1).
-John Hardy arrived as a convict on the Hillsborough.
+John Hardy arrived as a convict on this ship.
 He was executed in June 1800 and buried in the Old Sydney Burial Ground

 2).
 David Dickinson Mann, George Crossley, George Pell and William Noah all arrived on the Hillsborough.